 Each department will differ in how they occupy a space, and analyzing the data around this behavior can be helpful in many areas, from deciding on future investments to shaping office policies.
-Are teams you expect to occupy their space regularly, spending less time at their desks?
+Are the teams that you expect to occupy their space regularly spending less time at their desks?
 Perhaps their office equipment is not optimized for their needs or their space is not appropriate for the type of work they need to get done.
 Understanding nuances like these can help you justify major office changes or allocation of resources using more than just intuition.
 Quantified data also helps managers track the impact of their decisions after they’re made, which allows companies to avoid unnecessary risks and costly mistakes in the future.

 Seated but deleted

 Lack of information updates between departments is a common occurrence in many offices.
 Teams like human resources and facility management may not communicate daily—and this can lead to internal discrepancies.
 For example, employees may no longer be working at the company but are still registered in the internal directory.
-In this case, OfficeSpace’s “seated but deleted” report allows FMs to track desks that appear to be taken, but have actually been vacated by a departing staff member.
+In this case, a “seated but deleted” report allows FMs to track desks that appear to be taken, but have actually been vacated by a departing staff member.
 Managers across different departments can help reduce information errors by using software to communicate and make updates.

 Tracking analytics in the office is a crucial part of avoiding emergency situations and optimizing efficiency.
 Managers that can effectively track and interpret information will be able to address problems with more specific solutions and draw insights that are nearly impossible through human intuition and observation.